 Interpolation Blocks

-qingkuai's template syntax is very similar to HTML syntax - one might even say it is HTML, but with some subtle differences:
+Qingkuai's template syntax is very similar to HTML syntax.
+In fact, you could almost say that it is HTML, but there are still some subtle differences:

 Text Interpolation

-To access values from embedded scripting languages in templates, simply write a pair of curly braces in the text and include JS/TS expressions inside:
+To access values from the embedded script language inside a template, simply write a pair of curly braces in text content and place a JS/TS expression inside them:

 qk